The Euro and Corporate Financing before the Crisis

 Boston U. School of Management Research Paper Series No. 2011-1

-In this paper we study how the introduction of the euro has affected corporate financing in Europe.
+Private sector borrowing and related current account deficits have been identified as the major causes for the euro crisis.
+In this paper we study the contribution of non-financial corporations to these macro imbalances in Europe before the onset of the crisis.
+In particular, we examine corporate debt financing and leverage patterns.
 We use firm level data from eleven euro-countries as well as from a control group of five other European countries spanning the years 1991-2006.
-We show that firms from euro-countries that previously had weak currencies have increased both their equity and debt financing compared to the control group.
-We also show that results are stronger for firms that hail from less financially developed euro-countries, and that large firms from industries that are dependent on external financing have increased their debt financing more.
-These results support the hypothesis that improved access to capital markets in the euro-area has enabled increased external financing, especially debt financing.
+We show that firms from euro-countries that previously had weak currencies have considerably increased debt financing compared to the control group.
+Results are stronger for large firms and for firms that are dependent on external financing.
+We also show that book leverage has increased for firms from weak euro-countries.
+There is no evidence of an increase in market leverage.
+Thus the increase in debt financing is commensurate with an increase in debt capacity based on pre-crisis stock valuations.

-Keywords: euro, external financing, supply of capital, financial development, financial dependence
+Keywords: euro, external financing, debt financing, leverage, supply of capital, financial dependence, financial fragility

 JEL Classification: F33, F36, G32working papers series